CoolCoder1111/Programming-Repository/README.md

 Filename: JasonLuduFlowerClass
 Description: This is a diagram of the flower class I have coded into w3schools and the process it goes through.

+Filename: NetworkDesign.jpeg
+Description: it  is a diagram of how a network works using two computers, a printer, a modem, and a router.